Michael Hunter (American boxer): Professional career

 In his next fight, Hunter fought veteran heavyweight Alexander Ustinov.
 Hunter wore Ustinov down by scoring two knockdowns, one in the eighth round and one in the ninth round, after which Ustinov's corner threw in the towel.

-On September 13, 2019, Hunter, ranked #9 by the WBA, #10 by the IBF, #12 by the WBO and #14 by the WBC at heavyweight, fought Sergey Kuzmin, ranked #5 by the WBA and #7 by the IBF.
-Hunter got his sixth win in a row in convincing fashion, scoring 117-110 and all three judges' scorecards.
+On September 13, 2019, Hunter, ranked #9 by the WBA, #10 by the IBF, #12 by the WBO and #14 by the WBC at heavyweight, fought Sergey Kuzmin (15–0), ranked #5 by the WBA and #7 by the IBF.
+Hunter got his sixth win in a row in convincing fashion, scoring 117–110 on all three judges' scorecards.

 On December 7, 2019, on the undercard of Andy Ruiz Jr. vs. Anthony Joshua II, Hunter faced former WBA (Regular) heavyweight champion Alexander Povetkin.
 Povetkin was ranked #6 by the WBA and WBC and #10 by the IBF at heavyweight, while Hunter was ranked #7 by the WBA and IBF, #8 by the WBO and #14 by the WBA.
 Both fighters fought well and were aggressive at given points of the fight, making for a very entertaining bout.
-The fight would end up being a draw, one judge scoring the fight 115-113 in favor of Povetkin, one scoring it 115-113 for Hunter, while the third judge had it even, 114-114.
+The fight would end up being a draw, one judge scoring the fight 115–113 in favor of Povetkin, one scoring it 115–113 for Hunter, while the third judge had it even, 114–114.